ajosedev/knowledge/notes/20220819043510-design-tokens-abstraction-layers.md

 # Design tokens and layers of abstractions

-The number of abstraction layers can correlate to the ease of chance with design tokens.
+The number of abstraction layers can correlate to the [[20200307101703-easy-to-change|ease of change]] with design tokens.

 As mentioned in [[20211029153348-semantic-design-tokens]], adding abstraction layers lets you change levels without impacting others.
 However, it's important to note that the number of layers impacts the kind of changes you can make.